LaoWangBosch/Understanding-Driver-Intention-by-Navigation-Path-guided-AI-planning/README.md

 <p>
-End-to-end (E2E) autonomous driving frameworks have gained significant traction as a unified paradigm for integrating perception, prediction, and planning tasks.
-Despite their advancements, existing frameworks often suffer from directional deviations in trajectory planning, resulting in unsafe or suboptimal behaviors, particularly in complex scenarios.
-This paper identifies a critical gap in current E2E approaches: the underutilization of navigation paths, a readily available and interpretable source of driving intent in real-world autonomous systems.
-To address this limitation, we propose Make E2E Driving Easy Again, a simple yet effective navigation-path-enhanced planning methodology.
-Our contributions include: (1) introducing navigation paths as explicit priors for trajectory generation, (2) designing a novel planning-navigation interaction mechanism, (3) developing and releasing a toolchain that enriches datasets with navigation path annotations, and (4) demonstrating state-of-the-art performance on multiple benchmarks.
-Experimental results show that our approach significantly improves trajectory alignment, planning accuracy, and safety in dynamic environments, paving the way for more robust and interpretable E2E driving frameworks.
+Recent advancements in learning-based planning for autonomous driving have demonstrated promising scalability, yet they often suffer from mode collapse or directional deviations, failing to align with human driving intentions.
+We identify a critical gap in existing frameworks: the lack of explicit modeling of navigation paths, leading to causal misidentification in planning tasks.
+Inspired by human driving behavior, where navigation paths provide high-level guidance, we propose a novel approach that integrates navigation paths as a guide for trajectory planning.
+We introduce two versatile frameworks tailored for anchor-based and non-anchor-based methods, addressing the limitations of current systems.
+Additionally, we develop a toolchain for automatic navigation path generation and release an extended dataset with navigation annotations.
+Extensive evaluations on the extended NavSim benchmark \textit{ and a newly collected driving dataset} demonstrate significant improvements in planning accuracy and safety, showcasing the robustness and transferability of our approach.
 </p>

 <p>